Cover photo by Tookapic.

 Coal is currently mined in 41 regions across 12 EU countries, making it the most abundant fossil fuel in the EU and a significant source of economic activity.
 Additionally, the coal sector provides jobs to an estimated 240,000 people, including 180,000 in the mining of coal and lignite and 60,000 in coal- and lignite-fired power plants.
 Coal accounts for nearly a quarter of the total electricity production in the EU and it is an important fuel for industrial processes such as steel production, even though the production and consumption of coal has been steadily declining over the past few decades.

 While coal remains a central fuel in the European energy mix, the EU is committed to drastically reducing its carbon emissions, including those from coal-fired power plants.
-To encourage the long-term sustainable use of coal, the deployment of innovative technologies such as carbon capture and storage (CCS) are key.
+To encourage the long-term sustainable use of coal, the deployment of innovative technologies, such as carbon capture and storage (CCS), are key.

-Platform on coal regions in transition
+The Platform on coal regions in transition aims to: